fd4s/fs2-kafka/docs/src/main/mdoc/transactions.md

 Kafka transactions are supported through a [`TransactionalKafkaProducer`][transactionalkafkaproducer].
 In order to use transactions, the following steps should be taken.
 For details on [consumers](consumers.md) and [producers](producers.md), see the respective sections.

-- Create a `TransactionalProducerSettings` specifying the transactional ID.
+- Create a `TransactionalProducerSettings` using a TopicPartition to generate the `transactional.id`.

 - Use `withIsolationLevel(IsolationLevel.ReadCommitted)` on `ConsumerSettings`.